Dalek One Shoulders - The Walk-In Dalek at Llangollen

 Recent History: The shoulders of Dalek Six, originally built for The Dalek Invasion of Earth in 1964 underwent considerable refurbishment in the early 70s and gained their distinctive four bolts on the front.
 Having posed naked with Katy Manning and continuing to be put to use on television, they made their last screen appearance facing Colin Baker's Doctor.
 The two year gap that followed until the final "classic series" Dalek story saw them removed from the pool of television props and become paired up with the 'oddball' skirt.

-The shoulders thereafter stayed paired with the Exhibition skirt and together they were referred to as the 'Tussauds Dalek'.
+The shoulders thereafter stayed paired with the Exhibition skirt and together they were referred to as the ‘Tussauds Dalek’.
 This prop went up for auction for charity in 1986 when it fetched £4,600 and then again in 2005 where it had been returned to its famous Tussauds colours.
 It was given a second refurbishment restoring the correct oval size and tidying the slats and mesh.
 It fetched a massive £36,000.
 Again it was auctioned in 2009 and purchased by Steve Murray.
-Steve had repainted the prop to its Dalek Supreme look and then to a Seventies grey, although the prop was sold on to Jamie Smyth in 2011 and later to another collector and is now part of the collection of Hollywood director Peter Jackson.
+Steve had repainted the prop to its Dalek Supreme look and then to a Seventies grey although the prop was sold on to The Prop Gallery in 2011.
+They then resold it again and is now part of the collection of Hollywood director Peter Jackson.

 The Skirt